Crocoddyl

 To handle the differential manifold of the configuration space, we have developed a state multibody class which can be used with any robotics problem.
 We create two kind of action models in this example: running and terminal models.
 In the terminal model we include the desired goal cost function.
 For the running models, we also include regularization terms that are important for well posing the optimization problem.

 We create a trajectory with 250 nodes using the ShootingProblem class.
 We decouple problem formulation and resoltion through this class.
-Note that in Crocoddyl we have the freedom to specialized each node with different cost functions, dynamics and constraints.
+Note that in Crocoddyl we have the freedom to specialize each node with different cost functions, dynamics and constraints.

 After that, we create our DDP solver and define a set of callbacks for analysis: display of iteration in Gepetto viewer, and print of iteration values.
 Finally, we have created custom plot functions for easily check of results.